Jidraph1/BirthdayCalculator/README.md

  ## Technology Used
- * HTNL - which was used to build the structure of the pages.
+ * HTML - which was used to build the structure of the pages.
  * CSS - which was used to style the pages incuding the left aside navigation bar
  * JavaScript - for interaction with the user and give the exact feedback

  ## Reference

  ## Link to GitHub pages

  * https://jidraph1.github.io/BirthdayCalculator/

  [Go Back to the top](#Birthday Calculator)